carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 ![Fig1](https://user-images.githubusercontent.com/30586852/130464788-8f2e1c8e-bb5d-43d7-95a9-5d8e9adbe39d.png)

 > ## Full Length DNA Synthesis?
+> # Second Strand Generation:
+>  There are three methods for this:
+> `Adding poly-A tail`: In this method, after adding a ploy-A tail, a poly-T primer is used to amplify cDNA.
+Quartz-Seq and Quartz-Seq2.
+> `MMLV terminal transferase`: This enzyme adds cytosines to 3' end of RNA and ploy-G is added to 3' end and a complementary strand is synthesized.
+   STRT-seq, SMART-seq, SMART-seq2, Drop-seq, Seq-Well, Chromium, and SPLiT-seq.
+> `Combination of ribonuclease (RNase) H and DNA polymerase I from Escherichia coli`: In this method, RNase H first cuts mRNA in the mRNA-DNA duplex.
+    Then, the RNA-primed first strand cDNA is used as template, and second strand cDNA is synthesized by DNA polymerase I.
+    CEL-seq, CEL-seq2, MARS-seq, inDrop, and sci-RNA-seq.
-> - `PCR-based methods for library amplification due to simplicity and speed
+> - `PCR-based methods for library amplification due to simplicity and speed`.
 > - In vitro transcription (IVT) achieves linear amplification of the library, resulting in less amplification bias but requiring more steps and time than PCR.
   CEL-seq, CEL-seq2, and inDrop.
 >